 Add at the start of 10.7.1 General (in 10.7 DLS operation): “The STSL mechanism is obsolete.
 Consequently, the DLS protocol might be removed in a later revision of the standard.”

 Add at the start of 11.1.5 RSNA PeerKey Support: “The STSL mechanism is obsolete.
-Consequently, the PeerKey protocol (not to be confused with the AP PeerKey protocol) might be removed in a later revision of the standard.”
+Consequently, the PeerKey protocol components that do not support the AP PeerKey protocol might be removed in a later revision of the standard.”

 Proposed resolution: